-December 18, 2014 note: I have been told in several emails that the first ladder into the slot canyon is broken and/or gone.
+December 19, 2014 note: I have been told in several emails that the first ladder into the slot canyon is broken and/or gone.
 Chris from La Quinta sent me this link to a photo on flickr that he took.
 As you can see, one of the tall ladders is gone.
 Probably not passable for most folks.
 Use your best judgement, but don't take any chances.
 A lot of folks keep asking when the ladder will be replaced, but since no one in particular is responsible for replacing the ladders, and they are donated by volunteers, it is hard to say when they will be replaced.
 If you go to the area and have information to share please Click this link to email me about the ladders.
 I thank you in advance for helping with this information!

 Please hike with caution